ipfs/in-web-browsers/OKR.md

 - Single codebase is running on all browsers (no forks, browser-specific modules are used instead)
 - Robust CI/QA practices are established, improve test coverage ([ipfs-companion/#145](https://github.com/ipfs/ipfs-companion/issues/145))
 - Up-to-date developer documentation exists
+- Detect [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) and provide additional controls ([ipfs-companion/#350](https://github.com/ipfs-shipyard/ipfs-companion/issues/350))
-- IPFS is embeded into every browser page through window.ipfs
+- IPFS is embeded into every browser page through `window.ipfs` ([ipfs-companion/#330](https://github.com/ipfs-shipyard/ipfs-companion/issues/330))
   - Get one IPFS Web Application to learn how to use the IPFS Companion IPFS node if it is available (i.e PeerPad).
 Document the process..

 **Improved initial experience for non-technical users of mainstream browsers:**